 What is emergency dental care?

 A dental emergency is any situation that causes significant pain or damage to your teeth.
-Common dental emergencies include toothache, broken tooth, abscessed tooth, and tooth infection.
+Common dental emergencies include toothache, broken teeth, abscessed teeth, and tooth infections.

 A dental emergency is defined as “a dental situation that requires immediate attention because it may lead to serious health consequences or death.”
 This includes cases where a tooth is loose or has become embedded in the gums, when a person has severe pain in their mouth, or when a tumor is blocking the flow of saliva or blood.